Skip to content

 AnnotationsNoSupports NOTE annotations

-Advanced Features SupportedBasic subtitle features onlySupports karaoke, annotations, styles, etc.
+Advanced Features SupportedBasic subtitle features onlySupports Karaoke, annotations, styles, etc.

-Embedded in videoCan be embedded in video filesCannot be embedded in video, only used within the webpage's <video> element
+Embedding in VideoEmbeddable in video filesCannot be embedded in video, can only be used within <video> element on webpage

 HTML Example: